 If your furnace smells like sewer, or rotten eggs, you’ll want to make sure you don’t have a gas leak.
 If you don’t, the issue could be with your sewer lines and not your furnace.
 This is especially true if it’s been very dry lately.

 If you think your sewer trap is dry, you can try putting some water down the floor drain in your basement.
 If that doesn’t solve the problem, you might have a sewer leak, so you’ll want to contact a company that handles sewer line repair.

 If your furnace smells musty, mold and mildew have likely been growing in it for some time.

 Cause: Dirty Ductwork

-Your furnace works with air ducts to send warm air across your home.
-Mold can grow in the ductwork over time, particularly if you live in a humid climate.
+Your furnace works with air ducts to send warm air across your house.
+Mold can grow in the ductwork as time goes on, especially if you live in a humid climate.
 You can get rid of the mold by having an HVAC technician do air duct cleaning.

 Depend on Us with Your Furnace Repair Needs

-Troubleshooting your heating and cooling system on your own is difficult.
-Your comfort is our top priority at Central Air LLC, so our pros are here to help you when you need us.
-When you need furnace repair in that you can trust, contact us at .
+Troubleshooting your heating and cooling system on your own is hard.
+Your comfort is our number one priority at Central Air LLC, so our professionals are here to help you when you need us.
+When you need furnace repair in that you can depend on, contact us at .